Statistical Machine Learning

 Unsupervised Learning

-• We are not interested in prediction, because we do not have an associated response variable \(Y\).
+• We are not interested in prediction, because we do not observe an associated response variable \(y_i\).

 The Challenge of